miguelangelopereira/azuremonitor2syslog/README.md

-# eventhub2syslog
-Forward Azure monitor logs to syslog (via Event Hub).
+# Forward Azure Monitor Logs to Syslog (via Event Hub).

 [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-azure-monitor) provides base-level infrastructure metrics and logs for most services in Microsoft Azure.
 Azure services that do not yet put their data into Azure Monitor will put it there in the future.